HyperspaceAlmanac/HyperspaceAlmanac.github.io/README.md

 I will limit the contact information shared to places that already link to this github repo.

 # I am going to use images from https://unsplash.com/ to make the website look better.
-The images used from the website will be listed below with breif description of modifications done and what it is renamed to.
+The images used from the website will be listed below with brief description of modifications done and what it is renamed to.
 Most images will be scaled down a bit and set to fit certain dimensions.
 I started with "-" but the file path is not recognized.
-I tried both "_" and camelCasing, and have decided to use camel casing for everything ot keep it consistent.
+I tried both "_" and camelCasing, and have decided to use camelCasing for everything to keep it consistent.

 1. Modified the image to be smaller and wider.
 Now called "gearImageSmaller.png" https://unsplash.com/photos/xH2W1G5VJpQ?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink